 While you walk under the passage way of the Hofburg Museum—make sure to look up at the ceiling.

-ZUM Figlmuller Passage
+Zum Figlmuller Passage

 Just around the corner from St. Stephen’s Cathedral is the Zum Figlmuller Passage.
 It is where you will find the best Wiener schnitzel in Vienna.
 The world-famous Figlmüller restaurant is where celebrities, locals, and tourists come to enjoy a good meal.